 Don't miss this story:

 What a great read!
 I absolutely enjoyed it and didn't want to put it down.
 It was especially interesting to find that MY favorite Shakespearean plays were "probably" written by this amazing and strong young woman.
 I have long been fascinated with this era and have read many historical novels.
 The author did such a wonderful job describing the environment, fashion and attitudes, I almost felt like I was "there" in the story.

 Fantastic read!
 Most enjoyable!!

 An amazing story; extremely well crafted!

 Well researched and full of historical tidbits along with an engaging plot.

 Did she or didn't she?

 The setting of this novel is Elizabethan England, with its love of theatre, its hatred of Jews and its subjugation of women.
 Is it possible that a Jewish woman at that time wrote many of Shakespeare's plays?
-Steve Weitzenkorn makes a good case that Amelia Bassano Lanier did.
+Steve Weitzenkorn makes a good case that Emilia Bassano Lanyer did.
 Even if she didn't, this novel reflects the difficulties inherent in being a talented, female rebel in an unforgiving society.
 This is an enjoyable, exciting recommended read.